mikediamore/Capstone/README.md

 Example Notebook Gdelt Events - A working example of the query mechanism with a rudimentary model.
 Used as toy example.

+Data Viz and DL - A notebook with some visualizations and a first pass at Deep learning

 ## To-Do:

 Determine what a market event is.